wenboz1122/dotfiles/README.md

   - go to Settings > Profile > Windows, Toss Style and Screen to control how to open new windows
 - [optional] Twist command line prompt
   - Open `~/.oh-my-zsh/themes/agnoster.zsh-theme` and find `prompt_context`.
 Change it to whatever you want.
 E.g. `prompt_segment black default "🚀"`

+## Troubleshooting

+ - Remove company specific packages (e.g. airbnb).
+ - The installer will stop whenever a script fails.
+Keep an eye on the logging at the end.
+If there is any error raised, some installation might have been skipped.
+ - Installation failure might due to wrong package downloaded.
+E.g. miniconda has different packages for x86, m1, etc.